RoshanAmalraj/CoolCare/README.md

 - ❌ No **record** of work done or money paid
 - ❌ Booking is done over **phone calls** with no tracking

-**Cool Are solves all of this** with a structured digital platform where every step — from booking to payment receipt — is handled transparently and securely.
+**Cool Care solves all of this** with a structured digital platform where every step — from booking to payment receipt — is handled transparently and securely.

 ---